Course maps

 </kml>

-Example using Document containers
+Example KML — Document containers (Google Earth exports)

-The same structure works with Document elements instead of Folder.
-This
+The same structure works with Document elements instead of

-is common when exporting from Google Earth:
+Folder.
+This is common when exporting from Google Earth:

 <kml xmlns="http://www.opengis.net/kml/2.2">